 Camping is allowed but do have to pay the entrance fee for the second day.
 The $5 fee is good for one vehicle with up to 5 people.
 Each additional person is $1.
 An annual pass is available for $75 from the BLM field office.
 Ehrenberg Sandbowl is a day use area and operating vehicles is allowed between 6 AM and 10 PM.
-There is no trash collection on site so make sure you take whatever you brought back.
+There is no trash collection on site so make sure you take out whatever you brought in.

 Summary/Trail Ratings: The terrain at the Sandbowl is moderate throughout.
 Some of the hills can be tricky and if you venture off of an established road, it can be difficult.
 Use discretion before attempting an obstacle.
 This area is best (but not limited to) for OHV’s like dirt bikes, ATV’s, and UTV’s.
 You can spend anywhere from 1 hour to 10 hours here.
 It depends how long you ride and how fast you get bored.
 Observe all posted signs.

 Take one of the few, rare opportunities to drive anywhere you want at this unique offroad area less than a mile from California and the Colorado River.
 Ehrenberg Sandbowl is quite literally a big sand pit with some hills where you are allowed to ride anywhere within the boundaries.

 Page last updated: 4/10/2016

 We haven't ran this trail yet so we don't have a preview...